yasminenahal/hitl-al-gomg/README.md

 In `notebooks/`, we provide Jupyter notebooks with code to reproduce the paper's result figures for both simulation and real human experiments.

+# Citation

+If you use this code in your research work, please cite our article:

+ @article{nahal2024human,
+  title={Human-in-the-loop active learning for goal-oriented molecule generation}, author={Nahal, Yasmine and Menke, Janosch and Martinelli, Julien and Heinonen, Markus and Kabeshov, Mikhail and Janet, Jon Paul and Nittinger, Eva and Engkvist, Ola and Kaski, Samuel}, journal={Journal of Cheminformatics}, volume={16}, number={1}, pages={1--24}, year={2024}, publisher={Springer}
+}

 # Acknowledgements

 - We acknowledge the following works which were extremely helpful to develop this workflow: